Gh0styTongue/DiscordMessageLogger/README.md

 ## Ethical Usage

 Before using this script, please ensure that you have permission from the server administrators and members to log messages.
-Using this script without consent may result in negative consequences, including the termination of your Discord account.
+Using this script without consent may result in negative consequences, including the termination of your Discord account. **It is important to note that using user tokens for this purpose is against Discord’s ToS**, and can result in your account being banned.
 Always act responsibly and in accordance with Discord’s guidelines and community rules.

 ## License